AFM-SPM/TopoStats/docs/advanced/grain_finding.md

 ## Optional: U-Net mask improvement

 As an additional optional step, each grain that reaches this stage can be improved by using a U-Net to mask the grain again.
 This requires a U-Net model path to be supplied in the config file.
+To supply a U-Net model, you will need to train a model on your own data, or use a pre-trained model.
+The Pyne Lab increasingly uses U-Nets for segmentation and feature detection in AFM images, our models can be found in the datasets for our papers where U-Nets are used.

+Once a model is obtained, add it as the `unet_model_path` in the config file.
+The U-Net model should be a tensorflow model saved in the `.h5` or `.keras` format.

 Each `GrainCrop`'s image crop is passed to a trained U-Net model which makes a prediction for a better mask, which then replaces the original mask tensor.